rewitt94/CV/README.md

 - Running: I went from smoking 10 ciggarettes a day to doing my first half marathon in September!
 - Writing: I was the only non-native in my writing classes in Tenerife (writing in Spanish).
 Sometimes I write about gypsies and alternate dimensions.
-- Spanish: I've learnt competent Spanish so that I c
+- Spanish: Learning Spanish has been a personal goal (and obviously I enjoy it).
 - Accountancy: (not really.)
 - Programming: Woooo-hoooo!